CSClub05/Height-Locked/README.md

 - Fabric API for 1.21.4
 - Java 21

-The mod is marked client-only; it does not need to be installed on a multiplayer server.
+The mod is client-only; it does not need to be installed on a multiplayer server.

 ## Build